CIF Parser¶

 ...

-We expect that by using molecular weights of elements and a simple arithmetic
+We expect that by using molecular weights of elements and simple arithmetic

 we can recalculate _chem_comp.formula_weight